vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 ---
-title: The RSS reader tutorial.
-Step 1.
+title: The RSS reader tutorial
 template: post.html
 date: 2018-08-06
 author: Sammers21
 ---

+# The RSS reader tutorial

+This tutorial is dedicated for users who'd like to know how to use the Eclipse Vert.x Cassandra client with Rx Java 2 API in practice.

+# Before you start this tutorial

+Before starting, you should :

+* be familiar with [Eclipse Vert.x](https://vertx.io/).
+If you are not, here is the [guide for Java developers](https://vertx.io/docs/guide-for-java-devs/).

+* have some basic understanding of databases.
+Extended knowledge of Cassandra is not required.

+You also may find it useful to read [the RSS 2.0](https://validator.w3.org/feed/docs/rss2.html) specification, because the resulted app is, basically, a storage of RSS 2.0 feeds.

+# Requirements

+For completing this tutorial you need:

+* Linux or OS X operating system
+* Java 8 or higher
+* Git
+* Apache Cassandra 3.0 or higher.
+See the first step of [the section](https://github.com/Sammers21/rss-reader/tree/step_1_rx#running) for installing&running Apache Cassandra.
+* 1 hour of your time
+* You favorite code editor

 # Before

-Before completing this step make sure that you have successfully cloned the RSS reader repository and checked out the `step_1` branch:
+Before completing this step make sure that you have successfully cloned the RSS reader repository and checked out the `step_1_rx` branch:
 ```bash
 git clone https://github.com/Sammers21/rss-reader
 cd rss-reader